Message from the Program Director

 Thank you for your interest in the Cardiovascular Disease Fellowship Program at Baylor College of Medicine!

-Our fellows rotate among the three affiliated hospitals (Ben Taub General Hospital [public], Michael E. DeBakey Veteran Affairs Medical Center, and Baylor St. Luke’s Medical Center/Texas Heart Institute [private]) and the Baylor College of Medicine McNair Clinic, providing an exceptional array of patient populations, pathology, and clinical settings, with a total capacity of more than 2000 beds.
+Our fellows rotate among the three affiliated hospitals (Ben Taub Hospital [public], Michael E. DeBakey Veteran Affairs Medical Center, and Baylor St. Luke’s Medical Center/Texas Heart Institute [private]) and the Baylor College of Medicine McNair Clinic, providing an exceptional array of patient populations, pathology, and clinical settings, with a total capacity of more than 2000 beds.
 Each site offers a diverse training environment with excellent patient volume and faculty supervision.
 We are proud to have one of the best county hospitals in the nation, one of the most academic and high-volume VA Cardiology Sections in the nation, and a private hospital with a long-standing tradition of excellence and innovation.

 Our program emphasizes and mentors our fellows to become FIT leaders and leaders in national organizations such as the American College of Cardiology and the American Heart Association.
-Several of our fellows serve on prominent national committees.
+Several of our fellows serve on prominent national and state committees.
 Our faculty members who serve as academic leaders on these national and international committees take great pride in grooming our fellows for these leadership positions.

 If you are a prospective applicant, rest assured that our program leadership and fellows are working hard to make your virtual experience as gratifying as possible.
 I invite you to explore our fellowship site to see the outstanding research productivity of our fellows and their national leadership roles.
 Most importantly, we pride ourselves in having outstanding camaraderie amongst our fellows and in having faculty members who are recognized leaders as clinicians, educators, and researchers.

-Professor of Medicine, Section of Cardiology
+Associate Professor of Medicine, Section of Cardiology

 Director, Cardiovascular Disease Fellowship Program